Replica Symmetry Broken States of some Glass Models: Discussion of Fluctuation Corrections and Behavior in Finite Dimensions

 The same line of argument will also apply to the AT transition of spin glasses in a field.
+This is a transition from a paramagnetic high-temperature phase to a state with FRSB at lower temperatures.
 These have been extensively studied by simulations and the most recent of these is that of Bharadwaj et al.\ \cite{bharadwaj:23}.
 They found numerical evidence that the AT line might not exist below six dimensions.
 The absence of the AT line below six dimensions was argued for in Ref.~\cite{moore:12}, where it was suggested that as $d \to 6$, $h_{AT}^2 \sim (d-6)$, where $h_{AT}$ is the AT field at $T = 0$.
 If this is correct then in three dimensions there would be no phase transition to a state with replica symmetry breaking, but there could be long length scales according to the droplet picture of spin glasses in a field \cite{mcmillan:84, bray:86, fisher:88} and the Imry-Ma argument \cite{imry:75}, especially if the field is small.
 That structural glasses might behave as the Ising spin glass in a field was suggested many years ago \cite{moore:06}.

-RG calculations are only useful when there exist long length scales in the physics.
-For $w_2/w_1 > 1$ the transition to the 1RSB state at mean-field level is via a discontinuous transition at which there are no long length scales.
-Then the question arises as to what the fluctuation corrections then do.
-Our suspicion is that the effects of such fluctuations is to drive the system to at least smaller values of $w_2/w_1$ and possibly into the region where the transition might be continuous when it exists.
+RG calculations are only useful when there exist long correlation length scales.
+At mean-field level when $\rho=w_2/w_1 > 1$ the transition to the 1RSB state is via a discontinuous transition at which there are no long correlation length scales.
+How do the fluctuation corrections affect such a transition?
+Our belief is that the effect of the fluctuations is to drive the value of the ratio $w_2/w_1$ into the region where the transition is continuous.
 Certainly there is no sign of a discontinuous transition in the real space RG calculations such as Ref.~\cite{yeo:13}.
+Nor was there any sign of a discontinuous transition in the AT line simulations in Ref. \cite{bharadwaj:23}.
 But at present we cannot really exclude the possibility of a discontinuous transition in physical dimensions but we note once more that the simulations of Ref.~\cite{campellone:98} found no evidence for such a transition at $M =4$ in three dimensions.
+Fig.~\ref{rgphasessummary} provides a summary of our expected form of the phase diagram first for $6 < d <8$ and secondly for $d <6$.

 The chief omission of our work is therefore a stronger conclusion on the possible existence of a discontinuous transition and its dependence on the dimensionality $d$ of the system.
 The only way forward for investigating this question, especially in high dimensions close to or above $d = 6$ would seem to be simulations on the one-dimensional proxy models.
 In these proxy models the form of the long range interactions between the spins can be tuned to mimic behavior in $d$ dimensions.
 Indeed for the case $p=3$, $M =2$ that has already been done \cite{larson:10}.
 Alas at mean-field level this model has $w_2/w_1 < 1$ and so it would not be expected to have a discontinuous transition and indeed there was no sign of such in the simulation.
 The case when $p=3$ and $M =3$ has $w_2/w_1 = 2$ \cite{caltagirone:11} and so might be a good model to simulate as it should have a clear discontinuous transition.
 The model of the type studied in this paper, $p=4$ but with $M= 4$ could also be a good model to simulate using the one-dimensional proxy model: It has also $w_2/w_1=2$.